What is Medicare?

 If you’re an APTA member, you can use this updated Medicare reimbursement calculator to determine how MPPR will impact reimbursements for your clinic.

 Therapists must adhere to all Medicare documentation and billing regulations.
-These regulations include the therapy cap, functional limitation reporting, the 8-minute rule, and MPPR.
+These regulations include the therapy soft cap, the 8-minute rule, and MPPR.
 Failure to comply with Medicare regulations can result in penalties, denied reimbursements for provided services, and audits.

 Here are the top three compliance red flags: